dyth/ARMSurveySwarm/3pi/README.md

 ## Library

-Our own C++ library for the m3pi.
-This is a fork of Chris Styles's library, but with an added function for returning calibrated values from all five of the sensors.
+A fork of Chris Styles's library, but with an added function for returning calibrated values from all five reflectance sensors.

 ## Final program